 Zijn fortuin wordt op 825 miljoen euro geschat, maar op de foto gaan met Mayweather kost 180 euro

-Gisteren al kon u hier lezen dat Mayweather eind volgende maand ook naar Antwerpen zal komen.
+Eerder kon u hier al lezen dat Mayweather eind volgende maand ook naar Antwerpen zal komen.
 De Lotto Arena wordt de eerste halte op zijn Legendary Icon Tour en voor zijn passage in ons land zou hij naar verluidt zo’n 100.000 euro vangen.
 Maar op andere plaatsen gelden blijkbaar andere (financiële) wetten.

 Twee dagen later doen de Amerikaan en zijn entourage immers Blackpool aan.
 Het Grand Hotel is de plaats van het gebeuren.
 Even kaderen: het driesterrenhotel is eigendom van Britannia, een hotelketen die in het Verenigd Koninkrijk regelmatig de slechtste van allemaal wordt genoemd.
 Je kan er overnachten vanaf 45 euro, maar wie op de foto wil met de legendarische bokser moet nog een stuk dieper in de buidel tasten.
 Want voor een kiekje met Mayweather moet er al gauw 180 euro worden neergeteld.